afrigon/tlwk/roles/engineer.md

 #### Destroyer

-- Starts when quadim reaches 66% health
+- Starts when qadim reaches 66% health
 - Sidestep the attacks.
 - If an attack is impossible to sidestep use a block or an evade.